jt-lanl/cov-voc/README.md

 ## MKTABLE, MUTISL

 These are specialized routines that are used in the creation of the tables that appear in the LANL corner of the GISAID website.

+## BIGHAMMING

+Find sequences that are far (in hamming distance) from a reference sequence

 # SOME USEFUL LIBRARIES